google-aai/tf-serving-k8s-tutorial/GCP_VM_SETUP.md

 ![compute vm img](img/gcp_compute_vms.png)
 ![vm_ssh_button](img/vm_ssh_button.png)

-**Run the rest of these commands inside the VM’s ssh pop-up window:**
+**Run the rest of these commands inside the jupyter-and-docker-vm's ssh pop-up window:**

 Checkout the Tensorflow model directory so we have access to various pre-trained models.
 We’re going to use a particular tag v1.4.0 to ensure stability of this